suitcss/suit/doc/design-principles.md

 to the elements you want to style.

-Don't couple your styles to particular DOM elements or to a particular DOM structure (i.e., specific siblings, or a reliance on a node always being a child of a component).
+Don't couple your styles to particular DOM elements or to a particular DOM structure (i.e. specific siblings, or a reliance on a node always being a child of a component).
 Directly apply styles to elements using styles whenever possible.